Comment on page

 The default voting system will be token-based quorum voting.
 A quorum means a minimum number of available votes are required to pass.
 IE if a quorum is set to 50%, and there are 100 total votes, then at least 50 votes must be cast or the proposal automatically fails.
 Once the quorum threshold is reached, the decision with the most votes wins.

-Quadratic voting uses a calculation to optimize voting power so that if 10 donors donate $1 each, that will count for more than if 1 voter donated $10.
+Quadratic voting uses a calculation to optimize voting power so that if, for example, 10 voters have 1 vote each, that will count for more than if 1 voter submits 10 votes.
 This works well for DAOs to prevent wealthy whales from controlling all the decisions.

 [The] number of contributors matters more than [the] amount funded.
 This pushes power to the edges, away from whales & other central power brokers, [which] creates more democracy in public goods funding decisions! 🦄